BeshoyMalak/Personal-Diary-Management-System/README.md

 # Personal-Diary-Management-System
 It's a personal diary management system that helps you to write your notes securely and separately from each other, also it allows multiusers

+PASSWORD FOR THE PROGRAM :-

+Password : pass

+REMEMBER: AFTER CHANGING THE PASSWORD FROM THE SYSTEM, IT ONLY CHANGES THE DIARY PASSWORD!
+WHICH MEANS LOGIN'S PASSWORD AND THE DIARY PASSWORD SYSTEM ARE DIFFERENT.

+AND IF YOU WISH TO CHANGE YOUR PASSWORD:
+THEN, OPEN SOURCE FILE AND SEARCH FOR :- int login() CHANGE password AND DONT FORGET TO SAVE & COMPILE IT AFTER EDITING.

+***** IF YOU FIND ANY ERRORS OR ANY PROBLEMS RELATED THIS PROGRAM, FEEL FREE TO CONTACT US *****
+s-beshoy_malak@zewailcity.edu.eg

+***** LEAVE A COMMENT IF YOU LOVED OUR WORK *****

+THANK YOU FOR DOWNLOADING :)